+The projected lifetime of a nuclear power plant is 40 years, with extension by an additional 20 years being technically possible.
 The NSA grants operating licences that are renewable upon application.
 The following table sets forth the status of licences at the Temelín power plant:

-Block Licence Valid Until
+Block Licence Valid Until:

 1 11 October 2010

 2 31 May 2012